 Both disciplines feature shared attributes.
 Being able to communicate effectively, stay organised, and be driven to succeed are all essential for business and accounting careers, so deciding between the two is far from simple.
 Perhaps the best way for you to make a decision is to not look at where you’ve been in terms of past experiences, but where you can go in the future.

 Whether you choose a business or accounting career very much depends on the scope of the available roles.
 Both disciplines offer a wide array of opportunities, so identifying those jobs which sound of particular interest is a good indicator of precisely which direction you should head.
 Among the jobs available in both industries are:

 Sales manager Accountant

 Project manager Accounting manager

 There are, of course, many variations on these roles, and the particular companies and markets you enter will make a significant difference to the experience you have when entering either working environment.

 Both business management and accounting pay salaries that are among the most competitive around.
 Of course, to be able to scale the heights of wages means you will have to give more energy, dedicate more time, and make more sacrifices.
-So, while the wage on offer will undoubtedly help sway a decision either way, you should always take into consideration the importance of a clear work/life balance.
+So, while the wage on offer will undoubtedly help sway a decision, you should always take into consideration the importance of a clear work/life balance.

 Discuss your Options